jcmcken/netflix-edda/README.md

 # Disconnected Rebuilds

 If you want to rebuild ``edda`` in a disconnected mode, first install it and distribute it to the destination host.
+Also distribute the build scripts to that host.

-Next, just run ``make compile``.
+Next, just run ``make compile`` from the project root.

 Note that you may need to install ``log4j`` in order to get the tests to pass.
 Update ``etc/edda-env.sh`` with the appropriate jar file before rebuilding.